Neuroendocrine Tumor of the Lung: Types of Treatment

 Chemotherapy

-Chemotherapy is the use of drugs to destroy cancer cells, usually by keeping the cancer cells from growing, dividing, and making more cells.
+Chemotherapy is the use of drugs to destroy tumor cells, usually by keeping the cells from growing, dividing, and making more cells.
 Chemotherapy for a lung NET is most often used when the tumor has spread to other organs, is growing quickly, or is causing severe symptoms.
-These tumors usually do not respond to chemotherapy alone, but some tumors do shrink in some patients.
+In a small proportion of patients, chemotherapy can result in tumor shrinkage.

 A chemotherapy regimen, or schedule, usually consists of a specific number of cycles given over a set period of time.
 A patient may receive 1 drug at a time or a combination of different drugs given at the same time.
 The most common chemotherapy regimens for a lung NET include: